CAFxX/balancer/README.md

 A simple client-side HTTP load balancer for go applications.

 [`http.Client` does not balance requests across multiple backend servers](https://github.com/golang/go/issues/34511) (a.k.a.
-DNS round-robin) unless persistent connections are disabled. `balancer` was created to provide DNS-based load balancing for go services.
+DNS round-robin) unless persistent connections are disabled. `balancer` was created to provide DNS-based request-level HTTP load balancing for go clients.

 This library originated as a fork of [`github.com/esiqveland/balancer`](https://github.com/esiqveland/balancer) but has since been fully rewritten and it contains no upstream code.